malvag/distributed-ml-bench/README.md

   return model
 ```

-The other model I'm trying is the CNN model with dropout.
+The other model I'm trying is the CNN model with a dropout.

 ```python
 def build_and_compile_cnn_model_with_dropout():